Abbas Ardehali

+Abbas Ardehali is an Iranian-American cardiothoracic surgeon at the David Geffen School of Medicine at UCLA.
+Dr. Ardehali holds the William E. Connor Endowed Chair in Cardiothoracic Transplantation at UCLA.
+He is the Director of UCLA's Heart, Lung, and Heart-Lung Transplant programs, ranked by United Network Organ Sharing (UNOS) as the largest program in the United States.

-Abbas Ardehali is an Iranian-American cardiothoracic surgeon.
-He is the surgical director of UCLA's Heart, Lung, and Heart-Lung Transplant programs, and was the principal investigator behind technology that allows for the transportation of a breathing human heart or lung for an extended period of time.
+He is a pioneer in the field of heart and lung transplantation, constantly pushing the boundaries of what is possible in organ transplantation.
+Dr. Ardehali was the principal investigator behind technology that allows for the transportation of a breathing human heart or lung for an extended period of time.
+In 2023, he gave a TED Talk on the miracle of organ donation and cutting-edge medical advances in machine perfusion — a portable platform that keeps organs alive outside of the body — that could help put time back on the patient's side.

 Early life and education

 Abbas Ardehali was born in Tehran, Iran and moved to the United States at age sixteen.
 After completing school, he attended Rutgers University, where he received his Bachelors of Science Degree.
 He then went on to complete his MD at Emory University School of Medicine in 1986.
 Originally pursuing a career in Cardiology, he completed his Internal Medicine internship (1986-1987) and residency (1987-1989) at the UC San Francisco School of Medicine.
 He additionally completed 1 year of a Cardiology fellowship at the UC San Francisco School of Medicine in 1990 before changing career paths.

 Career

-Ardehali decided to take up Cardiothoracic surgery as a profession.
-He completed his surgical internship (1990-1991), surgical residency (1991-1995), and Thoracic surgical residency (1995-1997) at UCLA School of Medicine.
+Ardehali completed his surgical internship (1990-1991), surgical residency (1991-1995), and thoracic surgical residency (1995-1997) at UCLA School of Medicine.

-He now serves as the surgical director of UCLA's Heart and Lung Transplant program.
+Dr. Ardehali has been a faculty member at UCLA since 1997.
+He served as Chief of Cardiothoracic Surgery at West Los Angeles Veterans Hospital from 1998 to 2012.
+Now, Dr. Ardehali serves as the surgical director of UCLA's Heart and Lung Transplant program.
 He is the William E. Connor Chair in Cardiothoracic Transplantation, and a Professor of Surgery and Medicine at UCLA School of Medicine, Division of Cardiothoracic surgery.
 The program has been one of the largest lung transplant programs on the west coast.

-Ardehali was involved developing technology that allows for transporting a breathing human heart or lung for an extended period of time.
-Abbas Ardehali was the first surgeon in the United States to perform a 'breathing lung' transplant.
+Dr. Ardehali was involved in developing technology that allows for transporting a breathing human heart or lung for an extended period of time and was the first surgeon in the United States to perform a 'breathing lung' transplant in 2011.

+He has served as a volunteer on several committees for UNOS and several scientific organizations, with leadership positions in the International Society of Heart and Lung Transplantation, American Society of Transplant Surgeons, American Association of Thoracic Surgery, and Society of Thoracic Surgeons.

+Ardehali has been interviewed by ABC News, the Associated Press, CNN, Fox News, NBC News, CBS News, "The Doctor's Show", and Al Jazeera America, and a 2023 TED talk on "Future of Organ Transplantation".
+He has been invited to lecture 100+ times, and he has been the recipient of Ellis Island Medal of Honor in 2017.